 Need for Bond Pricing

 If an investor buys a security, he ensures he gets the best returns out of it.
 Hence, he always compares among other securities available in the market to choose the best one to buy.
-So, an investor decides on buying a particular bond, if it offers better returns compared to its peers available in the market, given the risk associated with them is the same.
+So, an investor decides to buy a particular bond if it offers better returns than its peers available in the market, given that the risk associated with them is the same.

-The main objective of valuing a bond is to compare if, the returns offered by the bond (known as bond yield) an investor wishes to buy is greater than or equal to the risk free interest rate (interest rate offered by no risk securities Example: 3-month treasury bills in the US) present in the market.
+The main objective of valuing a bond is to compare if the returns offered by the bond (known as bond yield) an investor wishes to buy are greater than or equal to the risk-free interest rate (interest rate offered by no risk securities Example: 3-month treasury bills in the US) present in the market.
 The

 As mentioned above, the right technique to value a bond is to find out the present value of the future cash flows of the bond.
 Cash flows from the bond are nothing but the coupon payments made every year (or quarter or semi-annually).
 The final bond price is the sum of all the coupon payments of each year until maturity plus the face value of the bond (as shown in example 1).

 Cash flows of each year are calculated by finding an appropriate discount factor and discounting the present value of the coupon payments using this rate.
-The discount factor is determined as the interest rate, which an investor will get if he/she holds the bond till maturity.
+The discount factor is the interest rate, which an investor will get if they hold the bond till maturity.
 This is called yield to maturity (YTM).